 across the world

 The healthcare industry is one of the most competitive industries in the world.
-With new challenges in the form of the rising drug trial and insurance costs, mergers and acquisitions, increased regulatory requirements, and a demand for enhanced patient-focused healthcare experience decreased government spending, etc., are just adding to the overall complexity.
+New challenges in the form of rising drug trial and insurance costs, mergers and acquisitions, increased regulatory requirements, demand for enhanced patient-focused healthcare experience, decreased government spending, etc., are just adding to the overall complexity.

 - According to the latest Black Book Market Research, approximately $157 billion is spent on manual contract management every year by healthcare providers.

 - Another study revealed almost 96% of healthcare firms do not have an appropriate contract management system in place.